-No mechanical maintenance is required for manual PME Pad-Mounted Gear.
-However, occasional inspection of the gear and exercising of the Mini-Rupter Switches is recommended.
+No mechanical maintenance is required for remote supervisory PME Pad-Mounted Gear.
+However, occasional inspection of the gear and exercising of Mini-Rupter Switches is recommended.
+Exercising of Type PM Switch Operators once per year in accordance the "Exercising and Maintenance" section in S&C Instruction Sheet 669-515 is also recommended to verify proper functioning of the system.

-A DANGER
+⚠ DANGER

-When access to high-voltage compartments is required for inspection, service, or repairs, always observe the following precautions.
+When access to high-voltage compartments is required for inspection, service, or repairs, always observe the precautions below.
 Failure to observe these precautions will result in serious personal injury or death.

 - Access to pad-mounted gear must be restricted only to qualified persons.
-See the "Qualified Persons" section on page 2. - Always follow safe operating procedures and rules. - Before touching any device, always disconnect switches and fuses from all power sources (including backfeed), test for voltage, and properly ground. - Always assume both sets of power terminals on any switch or fuse are energized unless proved otherwise by test, by visual evidence of open-circuit conditions on both sets of terminals, or by observing that both sets of terminals are grounded. - Test for voltage on both sets of power terminals of any switch or fuse using proper high-voltage test equipment. - After the gear has been completely disconnected from all sources of power and tested for voltage, install suitable grounding cables in all compartments. - For maintenance of non-S&C equipment, follow the manufacturer's instructions. - Make sure the enclosure is properly grounded to the station or facility ground.
+See the "Qualified Persons" section on page 2. - Always follow safe operating procedures and rules. - Before touching any device, always disconnect switches, fuses, and other devices such as voltage sensors from all power sources (including backfeed) and control sources.
+Test for voltage, and properly ground. - Always assume both sets of power terminals on any switch or fuse are energized unless proved otherwise by test, by visible evidence of open-circuit conditions on both sets of terminals, or by observing both sets of terminals are grounded. - Test for voltage on both sets of power terminals of any switch or fuse using proper high-voltage test equipment. - After the gear has been completely disconnected from all sources of power and tested for voltage, install suitable grounding cables in all compartments. - For maintenance of non-S&C equipment, follow the manufacturer's instructions. - Make sure the enclosure is properly grounded to the station or facility ground.
 Do not return equipment to service unless such grounds are properly made.